 The human mind is extraordinarily good at spotting patterns.
 However, it also has a tendency to try to force patterns into existence which aren’t actually there.
 I’ve rather often found myself to have been happily connecting dots — which turned out to be no more than spots before my eyes.

-Hence, our present excursion to cruise the Martian Canals.
+Hence, our present excursion of a cruise down the Martian Canals.

 This is probably the most *extreme* of the theories on the site.
 It’s been largely overturned by the revelations of DHs, but since I do not automatically believe or accept any of the revelations of DHs, I can’t see all that much reason to try to rework it to comply.